bigfix/developer.bigfix.com/site/reference/types/year.md

 # extrema of &lt;year&gt; : ( year, year )

-Returns the minimum and maximum extreme values of the given list of &amp;lt;year&amp;gt; types.
+Returns the minimum and maximum extreme values of the given list of &lt;year&lt; types.

 # leap of &lt;year&gt; : boolean